Lowkh/TDD_Practice_Walkthrough/README.md

 4. Open the `test` job.
 5. Review each step.

-If everything is correct, you should see a green check mark.[^5][^6]
+If everything is correct, you should see a green check mark.

-If the tests fail, GitHub Actions will mark the workflow as failed and the Discord notification job will send an alert to the configured channel.[^9]
+If the tests fail, GitHub Actions will mark the workflow as failed and the Discord notification job will send an alert to the configured channel.

 ## Project structure